alvaroloes/enumer/README.md

 * When the flag `yaml` is provided, two additional methods will be generated, `MarshalYAML()` and `UnmarshalYAML()`.
 These make the enum conform to the `gopkg.in/yaml.v2.Marshaler` and `gopkg.in/yaml.v2.Unmarshaler` interfaces.
 * When the flag `sql` is provided, the methods for implementing the Scanner and Valuer interfaces will be also generated.
 Useful when storing the enum in a database.
+Also a `<Type>SqlEnumString()` method will be generated which will return all the enums separated by comma.
+This is provided to be used for sql statements like `CHECK` or `IN`.

 For example, if we have an enum type called `Pill`,
 ```go